learn-co-curriculum/uci-mod-3-oo-my-pets/README.md

     array-value of the `@pets` hash stored in the `pets` `attr_accessor`.

 - When an owner plays with a cat or feeds a fish or walks a dog, that pet will get happier.
-Remember that the `pets` method stores all of an owners pets.
+Remember that the `pets` method stores all of an owner's pets.
 The `@pets` hash stored in that method is full of _instances of the `Cat`/`Dog`/`Fish` class_.
 That means you can call `Cat`/`Dog`/`Fish` instance methods (such as `.mood=`) on those pets.

 These are just a few hints and guidelines to help you through this lab.
 This lab is extensive and challenging.
-Rely on the guides here, refer to the previous Code Along on object relations, and **read the test output and test files**.
+Rely on the guides here, refer to the previous Code Along on object relations and **read the test output and test files**.
 Never forget to ask a question on Learn if you are stuck.
 And remember, as a programmer, your job is to _fix broken code!_ Broken code is the norm, the baseline, the starting point for all of the projects you will build.
 Embrace it!

-<p class='util--hide'>View <a href='https://learn.co/lessons/oo-my-pets'>OO My Pets</a> on Learn.co and start learning to code for free.</p>